-Major highlights of the National Conference and Awards Function, 03-04 January 2019
+Major highlights of the last National Conference and Awards Function organised from 03-04 January 2019 in New Delhi

 All the applications /nominations were screened and evaluated though a multi stage evaluation process and validated through field visits by the faculty members.
 The candidates were shortlisted for awards and certificate of appreciation.
 The selected candidates were given awards and certificate of appreciation in Awards Function held on 4th January 2019.
-Honourable HRM, Shri Prakash Jawadekar, Hob'Minister of State for HRD, Dr. Satyapal Singh, Secretary , School Education and Literacy, Ms. Rina Ray, Joint Secretay, Department of Higher Education, Dr.N.
+Honourable HRM, Shri Prakash Jawadekar, Hob'Minister of State for HRD, Dr. Satyapal Singh, Secretary, School Education and Literacy, Ms. Rina Ray, Joint Secretay, Department of Higher Education, Dr.N.
 Saravana Kumar, Professor NV Varghese graced the occasion.
 Professor Kumar Suresh with the support of colleagues and staff organised the programme.

-PROGRAMMES PROPOSED (2019-2020)
+PROGRAMMES PROPOSED (2020-2021)